ziomizar/mathd8/README.md

 ------------

 The mathd8 module implement a Lexer and Parser to evaluate simple mathematical expressions.
-It can be used as a field formatter for the text field, to display the expression with the result.
+It can be used as a field formatter for the text field, or as an input format to display the expression with the result.
 It can show an animation that visualize the steps and the grouping applied by the algorithm.